The Quest Programme for Gay Men (London)

 “How is our past negatively impacting our present and jeopardising our future?”

-Preparation: Participants are asked make lists of reflections in response to a daily question in the week leading up to the weekend.
+Preparation: Participants are asked make lists of reflections in response to a daily question for 6 days leading up to the face-to-face session.

-Friday (7pm – 10pm): Introduction session.
+Friday (10am- 6pm): Introduction session.
 Preparing for the journey, setting intentions and establishing safety.
-Exploring significant life moments.
+Exploring significant life moments and self-defeating habits.
+Investigating early childhood experiences.
+Exploring Shame.

-Saturday (10am – 6pm): Investigating – Early childhood and adolescence experiences, Exploring – Limiting Beliefs & Survival Strategies, Investigating – Shame, Cultivating – Self Compassion + Empathy.
+Saturday (10am – 6pm): Investigating -late childhood and adolescence experiences, Exploring – Limiting Beliefs & Survival Strategies, Investigating – ‘Overwhelmed by shame’ and ‘Compensating for shame.
+Releasing grief.

 During the voyage, The Quest uses a map comprising of four main ‘ports of call’ (or significant milestones) – Investigation, Exploration, Release and Cultivation – each port serving as a platform to help you better understand your past and fully step into your present.